gmum/huggingmolecules/README.md

 * MAT++
 * GROVER

+We also provide more experimental support for ChemBERTa and MolBERT.
+For ease of benchmarking, we include also wrapper for chemprop.

 Their impelementations are divided into three modules: configuration, featurization and models module.
 The relation between these modules is shown on the following examples based on the MAT model: